-The remuneration policy, as set out above, was approved by the members at the AGM held on 27 February 2020.
-In accordance with the regulations, an ordinary resolution to approve the Directors' remuneration policy will be put to Shareholders at the upcoming AGM in February 2023 as required every three years.
-There are no proposed changes to the policy and if approved at the AGM, the policy will continue to the year ended 30 September 2023 and will be put to shareholders at least once every three years.
+The remuneration policy, as set out above, was approved by the members at the AGM held on 1 February 2023.
+There are no proposed changes to the policy and therefore it is intended that this policy will continue for the year ending 30 September 2024 and subsequent years.
+In accordance with the regulations, an Ordinary Resolution to approve the Directors' remuneration policy will be put to shareholders at least once every three years.